 Global activists confront big pharma in April Fool’s Day protests.
 (2016)

-After a long silence, President Reagan delivers his first “major speech” on AIDS.
+President Reagan delivers his first “major speech” on AIDS to the College of Physicians of Philadelphia.
 (1987)

 ACT UP member Rob Rafsky confronts candidate Bill Clinton at a fundraiser to demand executive action on AIDS.
 (1992)